-The third excavation season (July-August 2018) focused on areas west and east of the podium of the pyramidal funerary monument.
+The third excavation season (July–August 2018) focused on areas west and east of the podium of the pyramidal funerary monument.
 In the west, a 2 m wide strip was excavated along the whole estimated length of the western facade, down to the bedrock.
-During the work, we noted that the western facade of the podium was taken out and robbed altogether (Fig. 9).
+During this work, we noted that the podium’s western facade had been taken out and robbed altogether (Fig. 9).
 The looters removed the ashlars made of nari and exposed the pyramid’s solid core.
-The core is built of nari and lower quality kirton stones, which are also large and dressed, but not as neatly as those used for the facades.
-Notably, similar to the western facade, the entire northern facade of the podium was also robbed, with the core of the podium currently standing at two and a half courses.
-A hiking trail that runs through this area prevented us from conducting excavations also on this side of the monument.
-The original line of the western facade could be reconstructed based on the line of the levelled bedrock and the “negatives” of the ashlar stones of the foundation course that could still be discerned on top of it.
-Where the rock sloped northward and was lower than the elevation of the foundation of the podium, the builders inserted a large ashlar into the natural depression, in order to level the area before building the podium.
-North of this stone, where the depression became shallow and narrow, the builders used small stones and cement as filler.
-This find allowed us to reconstruct the width of the wall of the facade that was robbed (about 70 cm).
-Likewise, the excavation clarified that the removal of the western facade stones began before the structure collapsed.
-The same layer of solidified chalk that we identified on the southern side of the base in the 2017 season appeared, although slightly shallower and more brittle on top of the levelled bedrock in front of the western façade of the structure, after the ashlar façade stones were already removed by robbers and taken away.
+The core was built of nari and lower quality kirton stones, which are also large and dressed, but not as neatly as those used for the facades.
+Notably, similar to the western facade, the entire northern facade of the podium had also been robbed, with the podium’s core currently standing at two and a half courses.
+A hiking trail that runs through the area prevented us from also conducting excavations on this side of the monument.
+The original line of the western facade could be reconstructed based on the line of the levelled bedrock and the “negatives” of the ashlar stones of the foundation course that were still discernable on top of it.
+Where the rock sloped northward and was lower than the elevation of the podium’s foundation, the builders had inserted a large ashlar into the natural depression, to level the area before building the podium.
+North of this stone, where the depression became shallow and narrow, the builders had used small stones and cement as filler.
+This find allowed us to reconstruct the width of the wall of the facade that was stolen (about 70 cm).
+Likewise, the excavation clarified that the removal of the western facade stones had begun before the structure collapsed.
+The same layer of solidified chalk that we identified on the southern side of the base in the 2017 season appeared here, although it was slightly shallower and more brittle on top of the levelled bedrock in front of the western facade of the structure, as the ashlar facade stones had already been removed by robbers.

-Along the length of the podium’s eastern facade, which is nicely preserved on this side, we dug two trenches: the first at the foot of the southeastern corner of the podium, and the other (c.
-1.0 x 2.5 m) at a distance of about one meter south of the conjectured north-east corner of the podium (which was not excavated during this season).
-Similar to the southern facade, here too we encountered a layer of solidified chalk that was very hard to excavate.
-In some parts the hard layer was more than a meter thick, which required mechanical tools, which slowed our progress and limited the size of the excavation area.
-In the two trenches we reached the levelled bedrock.
-In the southern trench, we exposed the southeastern corner of the podium to its full height – the only corner of the podium that was preserved and was never looted (Fig 10).
+Along the length of the podium’s eastern facade, which is nicely preserved, we dug two trenches: the first at the foot of the southeastern corner of the podium, and the other (c.
+1.0 x 2.5 m) about 1 m south of the conjectured northeast corner of the podium (which was not excavated during this season).
+Similar to the southern facade, here too we encountered a layer of solidified chalk that was very difficult to excavate.
+In some parts the hard layer was more than a meter thick, which required mechanical tools.
+This slowed our progress and limited the size of the excavation area.
+We reached the levelled bedrock in the two trenches.
+In the southern trench, we exposed the southeastern corner of the podium to its full height—the only corner of the podium that was preserved and had never been looted (Fig 10).

 Dating the Pyramid Funerary Monument at Horvat Midras